CDL-samir-thaker/Demo-Jest-with-Typescript/README.md

 4. Always do git pull when opening the project to pull the latest changes, make sure you are logged in npm account.

 # Git Configuration
 You should also do the following for Git to keep linear history.
-Master is locked to be linear only, if you try to merge while not on head or other changes into your branch you'll get a conflict.
-To easily avoid this run the following to configure your local Git.

 git config pull.rebase true